noirbizarre/django-eztables/README.rst

 Demo
 ====

-You can try the demo by cloning this repository and doing:
+You can try the demo by cloning this repository and running the test server with provided data:

 .. code-block:: bash